 The fireplace is what grounds the living room and to see it like this is the culmination of a vision and a dream.

 I shared about the design and construction of the fireplace in Week 3.
-Once my contractor built the shell of the structure, I began adding the paneling and finishing out the fire box.
+Once my contractor built the shell of the structure, I began adding the paneling and finishing out the fire box with moulding from The Empire Co.

 Arctic White Brushed Marble tile from The Tile Shop graces the hearth and the box itself is lined with their Color Market Patagoania subway tile.
 I love how the textured matte finish of the tile mimicked fire brick traditionally used in marble fireplaces.
 This tile comes in a huge array of colors too.

-The surround is built completely out of wood trim, about 8 pieces in total, from a huge contributor to this One Room Challenge, Novo Building Products.
+The surround is built completely out of wood trim, about 8 pieces in total,.
+It’s a combination of door casings, crown moulding and chair rail, all from a huge contributor to this One Room Challenge, Novo Building Products.

 It is hard to capture the soft, subtle details in the light, but it is finished with a combination of lime wash paints sent to me from Romabio.